Mahbaneh/ESPA/README.md

 Scanner effects can be more intricate than tissue-type modifications and can vary across brain regions.
 Thus, we develop a GAN-based augmentation method to generate and sample scanner effects as images (_residuals_) added to the original images.
 By limiting scanner effects as additive components to images, we consider brain structure during augmentation.
 For this purpose, we introduce Residual StarGAN, which performs image-to-image translation between all pairs of our scanner domains: source and target scanners.
 ![This is an image](https://github.com/Mahbaneh/ESPA/blob/main/ResidualGAN.png)

-# Structure of input data for ESPA:
+# Input data for ESPA:
-Matched data in unmatched format.
-Not necessarily should be matched.
-And OASIS ...
+For the _multi-scanner_ data we used our in-house matched data and did not use its matched aspect.
+For the source data we used iages of one Tim-Trio Siemens scanner in OASIS-3.
+However, we can not release this data publically.
+We provided some sample data in this repository for running the released code.

 # Image preprocessing:
 For the preprocessing step please read the 'preprocessing' paragraph in section 3 of our paper.
 The steps are: (1) Registration to a template, (2) N4 bias correction, (3) Skull stripping, and (4) Image scaling.